 We’ll never climb the mountain without taking that first step.

-The Russian book Everyday Saints includes a story about a robber who decided to rob less times one day.
+The Russian book Everyday Saints includes a story about a robber who decided to rob fewer times one day.
 He still robbed, he just robbed less and robbing less brought a little spark of grace which grew in his heart over a period of time until he ended up becoming a monk.

 Lord, Thank you for your mercy.
 When I start to get discouraged, help me to have a more eternal perspective and to know I lean on Your grace at all times, and that grace can spark the real changes within me.